railsuser2014/openobject-doc-book-en/source/book/6/6_17_Purchases/index.rst

 .. figure:: images/purchase_quotation.png
    :align: center

-   *Printing the supplier price quotation.*
+   *Printing the supplier price quotation*

 Then leave the document in that state.
 When you receive the response from the supplier, use the menu :menuselection:`Purchase Management --> Supplier Orders --> My Price Requests`.
 Then select the